k2view-academy/K2View-Academy/articles/DPM/07_Supervisor_User_Interface/03_Supervisor_User_Interface_Method.md

  ![image](/articles/DPM/images/Figure_52_Assignment_Method.png)

-The supervisor can select if new Requests would be allocated to Case Owners based on:
+The supervisor can select if new Requests will be allocated to Case Owners based on:

 - Round Robin assignment – New Requests are allocated to the Case Owners in turns.
 With this assignment method all the Case Owners are assigned an equal share of the Requests.
-- The Least Loaded – New Requests are allocated to the Case Owner that has the smallest number of open Requests.
+- The Least Loaded – New Requests are allocated to the Case Owner with the smallest number of open Requests.